-- A completed Application for Admissions and Scholarships. - An official high school transcript or GED scores. - ACT, SAT or Accuplacer scores. - Immunization Requirements for all enrollees at Arkansas Colleges and Universities Arkansas State Law, Act 141 of 1987, requires college students born after 1/1/57 to provide proof of 2 MMR immunizations or immunity against measles, mumps, and rubella within 30 calendar days of enrollment.
+- A completed Application for Admissions and Scholarships. - An official high school transcript or GED scores. - ACT, SAT or Accuplacer scores. - Immunization requirements for all enrollees at Arkansas Colleges and Universities Arkansas State Law, Act 141 of 1987 requires college students born after 1/1/57 to provide proof of 2 MMR immunizations or immunity against measles, mumps, and rubella within 30 calendar days of enrollment.
 Exemptions can be granted only by the Department of Health and must be applied for each academic year.
-Forms can be obtained by email only at www.immunization.section@arkansas.gov after July 1, each year.
+Forms can be obtained by email only at www.immunization.section@arkansas.gov after July 1. - If applicable, official college transcripts from all college courses attempted while in high school, other than any courses with Black River Technical College

-Admission Statuses for First-time Entering Freshmen
+Admission Statuses for First-Time Entering Freshmen